Yen hovers near 5-month low as BOJ's cautious stance weighs

-The yen traded at 157.725 per dollar as of 0030 GMT, edging up 0.1 per cent from Thursday, but still close to the low of that session at 158.09 per dollar, the yen's weakest level since July 17.
+The yen traded at 157.765 per dollar as of 0600 GMT, edging up 0.1 per cent from Thursday, but still close to that session's low of 158.09 per dollar, the yen's weakest level since July 17.

-A summary of opinions from the BOJ's December policy meeting, released Friday, showed some officials becoming more confident about a near-term rate increase, while others remained wary amid uncertainties over the trend for wages and the policies of the incoming Donald Trump administration.
+Japan's currency got little respite from a fresh warning from the country's finance minister that the government "has been alarmed by foreign exchange developments ... and will take appropriate action against excessive moves."

-Inflation data for Tokyo in December, also released Friday, was supportive of further rate hikes.
+A summary of opinions from the BOJ's December policy meeting released on Friday showed some officials becoming more confident about a near-term rate increase, while others remained wary amid uncertainties over the trend for wages and the policies of U.S. President-elect Donald Trump's incoming administration.

 BOJ Governor Kazuo Ueda said last week, after the central bank held rates steady, that it would take "considerable time" to fully gauge the outlooks for wages and overseas economies, particularly the United States.